 Pea-leaf Weevil - Sitona lineatus

-This brown weevil has indistinct darker longitudinal stripes.
+3.4-5.3mm.
+This is the commonest of the Sitona weevils and has dark longitudinal stripes.
 Unlike many weevils, it has a very short, almost squared off rostrum or snout.
 Front coxae almost touch the constriction at the front margin of the prosternum (c.f.
 S. obsoletus where there is a clear gap).

 Almost any habitat, in winter retreating into grass tussocks, under loose bark or amongst fallen leaves.